 Destination Moon (1950) created the great science-fiction boom of the 1950s.
 It offered a single, wild leap of imagination that said that the stars could be humanity’s for the taking.
 Despite the deluge of science-fiction films that followed, almost none of them – excepting maybe Forbidden Planet (1956) – accepted the implicit challenge.
 Instead, humanity’s attitude toward the stars contrarily became one that the sky was in imminent danger of falling on our heads, be it filled with alien invaders or atomic monsters.
 Space exploration almost entirely dropped from the radar of 1950s science-fiction as a theme, excepting various stories where missions to other worlds served to bring back malevolent aliens.

-The script comes from people who should have known better, including Charles Beaumont, a fine fantasy writer who wrote 7 Faces of Dr Lao (1964), as well as various scripts for The Twilight Zone (1959-63), the great Night of the Eagle/Burn, Witch, Burn (1961) and Roger Corman’s The Masque of Red Death (1964), as well as a story from Ben Hecht, one of Hollywood’s most respected screenwriters with the likes of Gunga Din (1939), Spellbound (1945), Notorious (1946) and Kiss of Death (1947).
+The script comes from people who should have known better, including Charles Beaumont, a fine fantasy writer who wrote 7 Faces of Dr Lao (1964), as well as various scripts for The Twilight Zone (1959-63), the great Night of the Eagle/Burn, Witch, Burn (1961) and Roger Corman’s The Masque of the Red Death (1964).
+(See below for Charles Beaumont’s other films).
+The film also has a story from Ben Hecht, one of Hollywood’s most respected screenwriters with the likes of Gunga Din (1939), Spellbound (1945), Notorious (1946) and Kiss of Death (1947).
 Beaumont clearly knows enough science to be aware that the film’s depiction of Venus with an Earth-like atmosphere is not one supported by science but then throws such considerations away with lines like “You don’t accidentally land on a planet 26 million miles away,” “That’s what I would have said but it appears that all things are possible in space.”